akka/akka-persistence-cassandra/docs/src/main/paradox/snapshots.md

 ### Consistency

-By default the snapshot store uses `ONE` for all reads and writes, since snapshots should only be used as an optimization to reduce number of replayed events.
+By default, the snapshot store uses `ONE` for all reads and writes, since snapshots should only be used as an optimization to reduce number of replayed events.
 If a recovery doesn't see the latest snapshot it will just start from an older snapshot and replay events from there.
 Be careful to not delete events too eagerly after storing